ido-tzhori/word_embeddings/README.md

 ## Instructions

 1. Download a dataset from the link below
+2. Unzip the data
-2. Pip install the necessary libraries
+3. Pip install the necessary libraries
-3. Have the data be in the same directory as the notebook
+4. Have the data be in the same directory as the notebook
-4. Run the code
+5. Run the code

 ## Dataset